ADHD & Autism Therapy for Children & Teens in Centennial, CO | Neurodivergent-Affirming Therapy

 What Sets My Work Apart

 I integrate Synergetic Play Therapy with a nervous system-informed, neurodivergent-affirming approach.
-This is especially effective for children who:
+This allows us to support both your child’s emotional experience and how their body responds to stress and overwhelm.

 Mask at school or in social settings

-Experience meltdowns, shutdowns, or emotional outbursts at home
+Experience meltdowns, shutdowns, or emotional outbursts, especially after school

 Feel overwhelmed by expectations or constant demands